tock/book/src/doc/threat_model/threat_model.md

 document describes how Tock can be configured to meet each user's needs and how that configuration interacts with the threat model.

+These use case guides are intended to be instructive, and not prescriptive.
+Users with these (or similar) use cases may choose to follow the design outlined in these documents.
+However, there likely exist other successful designs for these use cases as well.

 - [Manual local deployment](manual_deployment.md) describes a use case in which the Tock kernel and applications are manually deployed onto dev hardware.
 This is first use case for most new Tock users (who are just